ArminKleinert/shaza/README.md

 # Shaza

 Shaza is a statically typed lisp intended for use as an intermediate representation for compilers.
 This is a hobby project and not intended for serious work.
+Similarly to many modern languages, typing is implicit but static.
+The type of functions and variables can be optionally specified as shown below.

 ## Basic commands